justeslam/offsec2/notes/windows_enumeration.md

 > Restart-Service BetaService
 ```

 Look for the Detail column to state NAME NOT FOUND for these calls, which means that a DLL with this name couldn't be found in any of these paths.
-You can see that the order in which the DLL is being called is
+You can see that the order in which the DLL is being called.
+There are going to be a shit ton of calls in Procmon.. take your time and check everything.

 1. The directory from which the application loaded.
 2. The system directory.